sixcolors/argon2id/examples/README.md

 These examples cover various use cases, from basic password hashing to web applications using popular Go frameworks.
 Each example is self-contained and can be run independently.

+> **For installation, basic usage, migration from bcrypt, parameter customization, and security best practices, see the [main README](../README.md).**

 ## 🔒 Security Notice

 **Important**: These examples are for educational purposes and demonstrate basic argon2id usage.
-For production applications, ensure you implement comprehensive security measures:
+For production applications, ensure you implement comprehensive security measures.

 ### 🛡️ Authentication & Authorization
 - **Protection against timing attacks**: Use constant-time comparison functions